Galileo Circle: History

 They also organized workers' matinees, performing excerpts from the works of Gorky and Zola to blue-collar worker audiences, who they not only wanted to raise proletarian consciousness through their performances, but also to discourage workers' alcoholism through their anti-alcoholic propaganda.
 Not only for health reasons, but also because, they thought, they can't fight in the class struggle with alcoholic workers.
 In the early 1910s, the Galilei Circle also became more closely associated with the Hungarian Social Democratic Party, and by taking part in the organized demonstration for general suffrage on 23 May 1912, thus their circle had given up its previously proclaimed apolitical position.

 The first president of the circle was Károly Polányi, who also edited the circle's journal, "Szabadgondolat" (Free Thought).
 The journal Szabadgondolat regularly published articles by the famous poet Endre Ady.
 "The Galilei Circle, I am sorry, when it was formed, perhaps did not even suspect that it was undertaking such a grandiose task, compared to which even the Russian student youth might find consolation or sick despair, he wrote enthusiastically in November 1913.

 The organisation was still striving for apoliticalism, but it was supported by the organisations of the progressive bourgeois intelligentsia, some leaders of the Hungarian Social Democratic Party and Ervin Szabó, the most outstanding Hungarian expert on Marxism, who had already left the Social Democratic Party.
 Ervin Szabó was convinced that a profound transformation of the Hungarian social order could not be achieved through the traditional parliamentary elections due to the limited suffrage.

-At one time, young Mátyás Rákosi, Ottó Korvin and József Pogány were also secretaries of the circle.
+At one time, (as members of revolutionary socialist branch of the circle), the young Mátyás Rákosi, Ottó Korvin and József Pogány were also secretaries of the circle.
 One of its founders was György Lukács philosopher, later deputy People's Commissar for Public Education in the Hungarian Soviet Republic.
 The president and leading personalities of the student association were László Rubin, Sándor Turnowsky, László Gyulai, Zsigmond Kende, Artúr Dukesz.
 At the association's celebrations, the famous poet Endre Ady would sometimes speak, recite and praised the "fierce but never ordinary, spiritual but militant solidarity" between the members of the circle.
 A member and popular lecturer of the Galilei Circle was Oszkár Faber, who was the chairman of the National Religious Liquidation Committee during the Hungarian Soviet Republic after the World War.